 Crisis, Instability

-President Rosen Plevneliev, speaking at parliament’s first session, urged parties to form a coalition government as soon as possible to stabilize the country.
+President Rosen Plevneliev, speaking at parliament’s first session, urged parties to form a coalition government as soon as possible to stabilize the country.“The combination of various external and domestic crises leads to instability,” Plevneliev said.
+“The citizens, investors and markets are nervous.
+The problems are too many and their solution can no longer wait.
+Debts and deficits are increasing, while investment is at unsatisfactory levels.”

 The European Bank for Reconstruction and Development last month cut its 2014 forecast for Bulgaria’s economic growth to 1.5 percent from 1.9 percent.